inveniosoftware/rfcs/rfcs/framework-0035-error-handling-and-response.md

 At a theoretical level, the above example may seem logical that a client requests XML, and gets an error response in XML.
 However for other formats, this becomes less clear.
 For instance, some formats may not easily encode errors - e.g. how would an error response look like for CSV or BibTeX?

-Similar, at an architecture-level, an application deals with a wide range of errors, and decoupling the error from the serialization of the response body, means that we need very clear definition of errors so that the error serializers have a limited set of errors as input to deal with, otherwise it becomes and overwhelming task to write an error serializer.
+Similar, at an architecture-level, an application deals with a wide range of errors, and decoupling the error from the serialization of the response body, means that we need very clear definition of errors so that the error serializers have a limited set of errors as input to deal with, otherwise it becomes an overwhelming task to write an error serializer.
 Currently, this does not seem feasible in Invenio code base.

 Also, at an architecture-level, errors may come from many sources, .
 Take e.g. a 404 Not Found error.
 This one can come from the service layer or from the Flask routing layer.
 This would mean error handling would need to be global for the application in order to have consistent serialization of both errors.

 At a client-level, the most important is having a machine-readable format for the error, and especially it's important for Single-Page applications in order to display errors.
-The response will always have a content type defined, and thus it's reasonable striaghtforward to handle errors in a different format that what was requested, especially if it is only for errors.
+The response will always have a content type defined, and thus it's reasonable straightforward to handle errors in a different format that what was requested, especially if it is only for errors.

 **Error response without content negotiation (example 2)**

 Having only a single response format for errors simplifies all of above mentioned issues with the content negotiation.
-Serializers needs only to deal with how to serialize a successful response and not a pletora of errors, and thus becomes easier to write.
+Serializers needs only to deal with how to serialize a successful response and not a plethora of errors, and thus becomes easier to write.
 Having only one format, means errors can easily be generated from multiple different sources and produce the same error (e.g. 404 from service vs routing layer), and clients can easily decode errors and know it's always the same format.

 Because of above reasons, it means that *error response bodies are not subject to content negotiation and thus always JSON formatted*